Construction and On-site Performance of the LHAASO WFCTA Camera: On-site Tests and Results

-The capability of working in moonlight is the most significant advantage of the SiPM for gamma ray-astronomy and cosmic ray energy spectrum measurement.
-In order to protect the SiPMs from high current, which can damage them under strong light conditions, a bias resistor (R=250 $\Omega$) is connected between the high-voltage input and the SiPM.
-The night sky background (NSB) light induces a photo-current in the SiPM, and leads to an additional voltage drop on the bias resistor.
-Accordingly, the bias voltage, and then the gain and $PDE$ of the SiPM, varies with the intensity of NSB light~\cite{Nagai_2019}.
-The high-voltage current of the camera is 0.76~A when two shutters of the telescope are closed, and about 0.86~A when the shutters are opened on moonless nights.
-The maximum output current of the high-voltage power supply is set to 2.5~A, so as to protect the camera from overheating under strong light such as daylight or full moonlight in the telescope FoV.
-At the maximum current value of 2.5 A, the average temperature of SiPMs is about 6~$^\circ$C higher than for normal conditions.
-The high-voltage power supply will be turned off automatically when the angular distance between the telescope main axis and the moon is less than 12$^\circ$.
+The capability of working in moonlight is the most significant advantage of the SiPM for gamma-ray astronomy and cosmic ray measurement.
+In order to prevent the SiPMs from overheating due to high current under strong light conditions, a bias resistor (R=250 $\Omega$) is connected between the high-voltage (HV) input and the SiPM.
+The HV current of the camera is 0.76~A when two shutters of the telescope are closed, and about 0.86~A when the shutters are opened on moonless nights.
+The maximum output current of the HV power supply is set to 2.5~A, so as to protect the camera from overheating under bright light, such as the moonlight in the telescope FoV during observation or the daylight during the maintenance of the telescope in the day.
+At this maximum current, corresponding to about 1.7~mA per SiPM, the heat generated by the internal resistance of the SiPM causes its temperature to rise by 6~$^\circ$C above normal conditions.
+In the maximum current limiting output state, the HV power supply works in constant current mode and the output voltage is not constant.
+Although the camera can not be damaged in this condition, the HV power supply is required to be turned off according to the present telescope operation strategy.
+Therefore, if the angular distance between the edge of the telescope FoV and the moon is less than 1~$^\circ$, the HV power supply will be turned off automatically to avoid exposing the camera to the direct moonlight, which may lead to the power supply working in the maximum current limiting output state.

-The SiPM signals are read out using a direct current (DC) coupled electronics system.
+The SiPM signals are read out by using a direct current (DC) coupled electronics system.
 Thus, the baseline amplitude of SiPM output varies with the light intensity of NSB, such as a bright star or the moon passing through the FoV of a pixel in the camera.
-A higher NSB light intensity can generate a higher DC output in the SiPM and then a higher baseline amplitude.
-The NSB is calculated offline by the following equation:
+A higher NSB light intensity generates a higher DC output in the SiPM and then a higher baseline amplitude.
+The NSB is calculated off-line by the following equation

 where $BL_{open}$ and $BL_{close}$ stand for the open-shutter and closed-shutter baseline amplitudes, respectively.
-The amount of moonlight collected by the telescope depends on the moon phase, the atmospheric conditions and the elevation angle of the moon.
+The amount of moonlight collected by the telescope depends on the moon phase, the atmospheric conditions, the elevation angle of the moon and the angular distance of the moon to the FoV.